 She asked me once if I thought I'd win a Newbery someday.
 My answer was an unquestionable NO. Why?
 Because they would never consider my books worthy of their award, especially since they seem intent on picking books I absolutely hated.

+Researching now, I see that wasn't entirely true.
+The majority of Newbery Medal winners in the past were books that bored me as a kid, like Kira-Kira (yeah, it had my name; that's why I read it) or Bridge to Terebithia (depressing).
+I don't know what I'd think now, though.
 A couple of them were pretty legit.
-The one I was always aware of, the one time Newbery got it right, I used to say, was The Giver by Lois Lowry.
-I've talked about this book before a good few times.
-The Giver is one of my favorite books ever.
-There are also a couple others there that I liked: A Wrinkle in Time, The Tale of Desperaux.
+The one I was always aware of, "the one time Newbery got it right," I used to say, was The Giver.
+I've talked about that book before a good few times.
+It's one of my favorites.
+There are also a couple others on the Newbery list that I liked: A Wrinkle in Time, The Tale of Desperaux.

-The books in the Young People's award also look pretty nice.
-I haven't actually read most of them, which surprises me, but the ones I recognize, again, are pretty darn good.
-Some of them I would wholeheartedly agree with.
-Mockingbird by Kathryn Erskine is one of the few books that has ever made me cry, for example.
-And I made my mom read it.
+Well, apparently there's something called the "National Book Awards", done by the National Book Foundation, which gives out awards to books and authors both.
+There's a section focusing on Young People's Literature.
+From what I'm seeing of the author awards, the ones I recognize I would agree with.
+The books also look pretty nice!
+I haven't actually read most of them, which surprises me, but the ones I recognize are pretty darn good.
+Some of them I would 100% agree with.
+Mockingbird by Kathryn Erskine is one of the few books that has ever made me cry, for example, and I made my mom read it.
 Twice.

 Yeah.
 I could go for those awards.
 Nice job, National Book Foundation.